 * Click here for rating key

-King's Highway Restaurant Review: Set in an old Denny's diner, King's Highway has a comfortable, retro air, a slightly funky vibe and a menu that should satisfy most hotel guests or drop-in locals.
-The breakfast dishes include ricotta hot cakes and a hearty house-made granola.
+King's Highway Restaurant Review: Only the creators of the Ace Hotel could make an old Denny's a destination, and that's what they did when they created King's Highway.
+It's hip, it's retro and it has re-energized the old space with a morning-'til-night menu.
+Breakfast dishes include ricotta hot cakes and a hearty house-made granola.
 Soups, salads, appetizers and sandwiches are served all day.
-The dinner menu emphasizes strong, rustic flavors, local produce and a sophisticated spin on comfort food.
-The roasted half chicken, with thyme, oregano, citrus and a cauliflower dahl, is good; a tasty harissa lamb with smoky eggplant purée and spicy chickpea ragoût is a scene-stealer.
-Desserts are a blend of simple meets sultry: sticky date pudding (local dates) with brandy caramel sauce and vanilla bean gelato; coconut brioche bread pudding with blackberry thyme compote; and a rich brownie served with gelato will satisfy those who like their sweets to remind them of their childhood.
-And by Palm Springs standards, the place is open very late (1 a.m. weeknights, 3 a.m. weekends).
+The dinner menu emphasizes rustic flavors, local produce and a sophisticated spin on comfort food.
+Roasted half chicken, with thyme, oregano, citrus and a cauliflower dahl, is good; a tasty harissa lamb with smoky eggplant purée and spicy chickpea ragoût is a scene-stealer.
+Desserts are a blend of simple meets sultry: sticky (local) date pudding with brandy caramel sauce and vanilla bean gelato; coconut brioche bread pudding with blackberry-thyme compote; and a rich brownie served with gelato will satisfy those who like their sweets to remind them of childhood.
+And, while Palm Springs tends to roll up the sidewalks a tad early, King's Highway stays open well past midnight, with late-night grazing until 3 a.m. on weekends.